corda/corda/docs/source/node-services.rst

-The ``InMemoryIdentityService`` implements the ``IdentityService`` interface and provides a store of remote mappings between ``CompositeKey`` and remote ``Parties``.
-It is automatically populated from the ``NetworkMapCache`` updates and is used when translating ``CompositeKey`` exposed in transactions into fully populated ``Party`` identities.
+The ``InMemoryIdentityService`` implements the ``IdentityService`` interface and provides a store of remote mappings between ``CompositeKey`` and remote ``Party.Full`` instances.
+It is automatically populated from the ``NetworkMapCache`` updates and is used when translating ``CompositeKey`` exposed in transactions into fully populated ``Party.Full`` identities.
 This service is also used in the default JSON mapping of parties in the web server, thus allowing the party names to be used to refer to other nodes' legal identities.
 In the future the Identity service will be made